Tuck (footballer)

-João Carlos Novo de Araújo Gonçalves, known as Tuck (born 31 October 1969) is a Portuguese former professional footballer, who played as a midfielder, and current football manager.
+João Carlos Novo Araújo Gonçalves, known as Tuck (born 31 October 1969) is a Portuguese former professional footballer, who played as a midfielder, and current football manager.

 He played 13 seasons and 338 games in the Primeira Liga for Gil Vicente and Belenenses.

 Club career

 He made his Primeira Liga debut for Gil Vicente on 21 April 1991 in a game against Famalicão.